Biden administration to offer Covid-19 vaccines to migrants - KESQ

 By Priscilla Alvarez, CNN

-The Biden administration will offer Covid-19 vaccines to migrants taken into custody at the US-Mexico border, according to two sources familiar with the planning, as officials prepare for an influx of migrants.
+The Biden administration will offer Covid-19 vaccines to migrants taken into custody at the US-Mexico border, according to two sources familiar with the planning, and confirmed by the Department of Homeland Security, as officials prepare for an influx of migrants.

 The plan, which had earlier been a source of tension at the White House, could extend to thousands of migrants encountered at the US southern border.

+The Department of Homeland Security will be able to initially provide up to 2,700 vaccines per day, it said in a notice to Congress obtained by CNN, increasing to 6,000 daily by the end of May.

-The decision comes as the Biden administration reassesses a Trump-era pandemic emergency rule that has allowed authorities to turn away migrants arrested at the border for more than two years.
+The decision comes as the Biden administration reassesses a Trump-era pandemic emergency rule, known as Title 42, that has allowed authorities to turn away migrants arrested at the border for more than two years.

 As the pandemic landscape evolves, discussions about terminating that order have picked up speed, sources tell CNN, though it’s also sparked concerns about a potential surge.